SkipKeats/ckan_2.3_vagrant/README.md

 Once the settings are adjusted, bring the box up again.

-##### Begin Installation of Packages Required by CKAN
+#### Begin Installation of Packages Required by CKAN

 1. Verify that Python 2.7.6 is installed in the default box by typing: `python --version`.
 It should return Python 2.7.6, which is the required version and the version that should be installed by default.
 2. If Python is not installed, run `sudo apt-get install python2.7-minimal==2.7.6-8ubuntu0.2`.
 3. Now look at the [Install CKAN 2.3 from Source](http://docs.ckan.org/en/ckan-2.3.5/maintaining/installing/install-from-source.html "Title") information.
 Read it carefully.
 It must be installed from source _because the source is actually **GSA's CKAN fork**_, **NOT** from the official CKAN repository itself.
-4. Complete step 1 in the instructions: _Install the required packages_.
+4. Complete Step 1 in the instructions: _Install the required packages_.
 When finished, the following should be installed: python-dev, postgresql, libpq-dev, python-pip, python-virtualenv, git-core, solr-jetty, and openjdk-6-jdk.
 Please notice that the Java JDK is the **wrong** version.
 It will be modify later. **Do not modify it now**, it will break the installation process.

-##### Installation of Ubuntu Desktop GUI
+#### Installation of Ubuntu Desktop GUI

 The next step, before continuing with the CKAN process, is the installation of the Ubuntu Desktop GUI, which is necessary for verifying both CKAN and Solr.